electronicdreamplant/1A_Main_Road/index.md

 permalink: /
 ---

-# Home Handover Guide
+# 1A Main Road Handover

-Welcome to the digital handbook for your new home.
+Welcome to the digital handbook for your new home!

 Use the navigation sidebar on the left (or the menu icon at the top if you are on a mobile phone) to find operational details, utility locations, and appliance instructions.

 ### Quick Start
 * **Stopcock Location:** Under the kitchen sink.